PhiLhoSoft/Dart/Dart language.md

 #### Methods

-As in Java, instance methods can access to instance variables and `this`.
-Like functions, you cannot overload a method (same name, different list of parameters) but you can override an inherited method.
+As in Java, instance methods can access instance variables and `this`.
+Methods cannot be overloaded, but can override an inherited method.

 As seen, when we access an instance variable, we do it via implicit accessors.
 They can be made explicit with `get` and `set` keywords: